lsst-ts/ts_observatory_control/doc/user-guide/user-guide.rst

 ------------------

 When writing a `SAL Script`_, it is very likely that only a small subset of topics (commands, events and telemetry) from a CSC group will be required.
-For instance, a `SAL Script`_ that will enable all components on a group, will only require the components ``summaryState`` and ``settingVersions`` events and the state transition commands.
+For instance, a `SAL Script`_ that will enable all components on a group, will only require the components ``summaryState`` and ``configurationsAvailable`` events and the state transition commands.
 In this case, it is possible to save some time and resources by limiting the group class to subscribe only to the required set, instead of the full topics set.

 The package allow users to do that through the ``intended_usage`` parameter.